Vollering grasps Women's Tour de France lead with fog-bound victory

 "I could see that Demi didn't want to work with Annemiek, so I knew that they would look at each other and I decided to take my chance on the downhill," the Polish rider said.

-With less than 6km to go On the final foggy 17km final ascent of the Tourmalet, Vollering set off in pursuit, quickly passed the Pole.
+With less than 6km to go on the final foggy 17km final ascent of the Tourmalet, Vollering set off in pursuit, quickly passing the Pole.

 "Demi showed how strong she is when she passed me," said Niewiadoma.